NNPC, GACN set framework to expand gas utilisation – The Sun Nigeria

 Uche Usim, Abuja

-In appreciation of the strategic economic strength of the southeast, the Nigerian National Petroleum Corporation (NNPC) and the Gas Aggregation Company of Nigeria (GACN) have worked out modalities to enthrone gas as a preferred fuel for Nigeria’s industrialisation.
+AS part of efforts to boost the economic strength of the SouthEast, the Nigerian National Petroleum Corporation (NNPC) and the Gas Aggregation Company of Nigeria (GACN) said they have worked out modalities to promote gas usage as a preferred fuel for Nigeria’s industrialisation.

 To this end, plans are afoot to expand gas utilisation in the region using both market-based and government-backed frameworks to clear existing bottlenecks to the market’s transition.

-He thus pledged to support the efforts by the NNPC and GACN in deepening gas utilization.

-Themed “Natural Gas Utilisation and Optimisation in Nigeria – focus on the South Eastern Hub,” the forum was organised in partnership with the five governors of the region: Dr. Okezie Ikpeazu – Abia; Chief Willie Obiano – Anambra; Engr.
-Dave Umahi – Ebonyi; Rt.
-Hon.
-Ifeanyi Ugwuanyi – Enugu; and Senator Hope Uzodimma – Imo.
+Themed “Natural Gas Utilisation and Optimisation in Nigeria – focus on the South Eastern Hub,” the forum was organised in partnership with the five governors of the region: Dr. Okezie Ikpeazu – Abia; Chief Willie Obiano – Anambra; Mr Dave Umahi – Ebonyi; Ifeanyi Ugwuanyi – Enugu; and Senator Hope Uzodimma – Imo.

 Sylva said that the forum aligned with the government’s vision, “to see that we as a country prioritise utilizing our natural gas resources domestically to create jobs, grow the economy, increase government revenue, attract investments and industrialise the country- all to the benefit of its citizens.”